 Services: Planning & Policy, Resource Consents

-Surf life-saving at Onemana beach is a much-needed service that both locals and holiday goers alike greatly appreciate and need.
-However, the club building that acts as a headquarters for the lifeguards is ageing which inhibits their capacity, efficiency and overall services at the beach.
+Surf Life Saving at Onemana beach is an essential service that both locals and holiday goers alike greatly appreciate and need.
+However, the SLSC building that acted as a headquarters for the Surf Life Savers was ageing, consequently reducing their capacity, safety, efficiency, training ability and overall level of service at the beach.

-Some of the key issues the club faces are:
+Some of the key issues the SLSC building faced were:

-• There’s not enough space for surf life-saving training and emergency equipment;
+• Not enough space for surf lifesaving training and emergency equipment;

-• The surge in junior membership has meant the club has outgrown the current facility; and
+• The surge in junior membership meant the Club outgrew the old facility; and

-• There are limited views down the beach for guards on duty.
+• There were limited views at elevation down the beach for guards on duty.

-In response to these issues, the Onemana Surf Life Saving Club proposed to upgrade the building in order to substantially improve its functionality and to better meet the needs of club members and the public.
-Some of these proposed changes included an internal reconfiguration of the existing building, adding a second level to the building and including accessibility ramps from the surrounding beachfront reserve.
+In response to these problems, the Club proposed to upgrade the building to substantially improve its functionality and to better meet the needs of club members and the public.
+These changes included an internal reconfiguration of the existing building, adding a second level to the building and including accessibility ramps from the surrounding beachfront reserve.

-4Sight worked collaboratively with the Onemana Surf Life Saving Club and their architect to develop a design that minimised visual impact and created a great community resource.
+4Sight worked collaboratively with the Club and their architect to create a design that minimised visual impact and created a great community resource.
 We also took on the role of working with other supporting specialists to ensure a consistent and coherent approach to the project.

-Our ‘up-front’ investment with iwi and the tight-knit community meant that we could lodge consents with written support and have the archaeological and resource consent permits granted on a non-notified basis.
+Our ‘up-front’ investment with iwi and the tight-knit community meant that we could lodge consents with written support and have the archaeological and resource consent permits processed on a non-notified basis.

-Throughout the project we demonstrated our abilities to guide the Client through the RMA process, effectively engage with stakeholders, prepare quality consent applications and to pro-actively correspond with Council representatives, all of which culminated in a successful consenting outcome that was greatly appreciated by the Onemana Surf Life Saving Club.
+Throughout the project, we demonstrated our abilities to guide the Client through the RMA process, effectively engage with stakeholders, prepare quality consent applications and pro-actively correspond with Council representatives, all of which culminated in a successful consenting outcome that was greatly appreciated by the Club.